- NSW Police 18 times more likely to place Indigenous youth on secret watchlist

 Think the Trump train is running out of steam?
 Well, with his campaign for 2020 underway, we need to accept an uncomfortable truth – that he does it better than his rivals.

-Comedian Stephen Colbert eviscerated Donald Trump 2020 re-election campaign as a rehash of 2016, labelling it as the campaign “that has never stopped” and “for those of you who were hoping that now that he’s president his tone would change, last night was a swift kick in the old hopey-changey.”
+In June of last year, comedian Stephen Colbert eviscerated Donald Trump’s 2020 re-election campaign, labelling it as the campaign “that has never stopped” and “for those of you who were hoping that now that he’s president his tone would change, last night was a swift kick in the old hopey-changey.”